 Eddie R. Cole

-Eddie R. Cole, Ph.D., is associate professor of higher education and organizational change at UCLA, and the author of The Campus Color Line: College Presidents and the Struggle for Black Freedom (Princeton University Press, 2020).
+Eddie R. Cole, Ph.D., is Associate Professor of Higher Education and History at UCLA, and the author of multi-award winning book, The Campus Color Line: College Presidents and the Struggle for Black Freedom (Princeton University Press, 2020).

 Decorated and distinguished describes Dr. Cole’s contributions throughout his fresh yet fruitful career.

-In 2021, he was named by Education Week as one of “the top university-based scholars in the U.S. who did the most last year to shape educational practice and policy.”
+He has been repeatedly recognized in Education Week as one of the 200 most influential scholars in the field of education who has done the most to shape educational practice and policy.
 Dr. Cole received the 2018 Early Career Award from the Association for the Study of Higher Education.
 He was also named a 2017 Mellon Emerging Faculty Leader Award from the Woodrow Wilson National Fellowship Foundation, which recognized him as a professor poised “to play a significant role in shaping American higher education.”
 Also notable is his selection as a 2015 National Academy of Education/Spencer Foundation Postdoctoral Fellowship, one of the most prestigious awards for scholars working in critical areas of education research.